Coat of arms of Greater Manchester

-The Coat of Arms of Greater Manchester Metropolitan County Council was granted to the Greater Manchester County Council upon its formation in 1974 by the College of Arms.
-The county council was abolished as a consequence of the Local Government Act 1985 which rendered the arms as being no longer officially in use.
+The coat of arms of Greater Manchester was granted to Greater Manchester County Council upon its formation in 1974 by the College of Arms.
+The county council was the top-tier local authority for Greater Manchester between 1974 and 1986, when the council was abolished and its arms fell into disuse.

 Description

 The blazon of the arms is described as follows: